 Stand up straight holding a barbell using a shoulder-width supinated grip (palms facing upward).
 Your arms should be almost fully extended, and the barbell should be resting against your thighs.

-Keeping your upper arms fixed by your sides, exhale as you curl the barbell up towards your shoulders.
+Keeping your body still, exhale as you curl the barbell up towards your shoulders until your elbows are fully flexed.

 Inhale as you slowly lower the barbell to the starting position.